As a teacher, you can make a lifelong impact on students while also deepening the skills that can set you up for success in a law career.

 Matthew Aiken (St. Louis ‘10) experienced this going from the high school classroom to the U.S. Court of Appeals for the Fifth Circuit.
 He says, “Professionally, my organizational skills, speaking ability, and leadership skills all grew exponentially.
 I led in a number of capacities that I never thought I would, specifically with my 9th graders and as a JV football head coach.
 The responsibility and ownership of your successes and failures is unparalleled in preparing you for any future leadership experience.”

 Teaching grants you the skills that yield many benefits beyond these listed here.
-If you are considering a career in law, see more about the journey
+If you are considering a career in law, see more about the journey from TFA to law school or apply to the corps today.

 It's not just law!
 Teach For America alumni are excelling in other industries as well.
 Learn more from our alums about how they took the skills they learned in the classroom and transformed them into successful careers in business, nonprofits, education, media, tech, policy, and medicine.